tue-alga/cartocrow/src/CONTRIBUTE.md

 This library is a minimal (dummy) C++ library meant to demonstrate functionality that can be called from a website a    nd return new content for that website.
 Note that this implementation depends on quick processing times.
 Heavier processing may take longer than the allowed     response delay, in which case more complex processing control may be required.

-This library has been developed according to the following design principles to promote usability, sustainability, a    nd platform independence:
+This library has been developed according to the following design principles to promote usability, sustainability, and platform independence:

 - Separation of functional code and user interface code.
 - Project configuration using CMake.